mibacon/msdv-thesis/README.md

 --

-Ross, Ian Simpson, ed.
-On the wealth of nations: contemporary responses to Adam Smith.
+Ross, Ian Simpson, ed. *On the wealth of nations: contemporary responses to Adam Smith*.
 No. 19.
 Thoemmes Pr, 1998.
 HB 161 .05 1998
 330.153